Esther Kim Varet

 Esther Jin Kim Varet is an American art dealer and gallerist, best known as the founder and director of the contemporary art gallery Various Small Fires (VSF) in Los Angeles.
 She established VSF in 2012 as a project space in her home and has grown it into a gallery with locations in Los Angeles and Orange County.
 Kim Varet has been noted as a prominent figure in the L.A. art scene, credited with launching the careers of several artists and drawing institutional attention to her gallery's program.
 In 2025, she announced a campaign for a seat in the U.S. Congress, running as a Democrat in California's 40th congressional district.
+During the election cycle, the seat underwent dramatic changes due to the passage of Prop 50.
+In the primary, the Democratic art gallery owner placed first amongst Democrats, but placed third behind the Republican incumbent Reps.
+Ken Calvert of Corona and Young Kim of Anaheim Hills.

 Early life and education

 Kim Varet grew up in Dallas, Texas.
 Her parents, Chang and Susan Kim, immigrated from South Korea shortly before she was born.
 She attended Trinity Christian Academy from kindergarten through high school.
 During her childhood, she spent summers in Seoul, South Korea.

 She attended Yale University as an undergraduate; after graduating from Yale, she worked briefly at New York art galleries including Paula Cooper Gallery and Petzel Gallery.
-She then pursued graduate studies in art history at Columbia University, where she wrote her master's thesis on performance artist Andrea Fraser's institutional critique.
-While in graduate school, Kim Varet began a Ph.D. program at Columbia but shifted focus toward an opportunity in the art business.
+She then pursued graduate studies in the history department of art and archaeology at Columbia University, where she wrote her master's thesis on performance artist Andrea Fraser's institutional critique.
+While in graduate school, Kim Varet started a Ph.D. program at Columbia University in modern and postmodern cultural studies but eventually shifted focus toward an opportunity in the art business.